Wilto/perfimages/README.md

 1. Fork this repo.
 2. Clone it
 3. Run `npm install`
 4. Run `eleventy --serve` and the site will be up and running locally—by default, at [localhost:8080](localhost:8080).
+The built site is in `_site`, and the source—the stuff you’ll want to change—is in `_src`

 ## Editing Your Website

 ### Metadata

-Most of the information for your site is in `_data/metadata.json`.
+Most of the information for your site is in `/_src/_data/metadata.json`.
 You might need to re-run your local dev server after changing these values.

 *`title`*
 It’s the title of your book.